jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/querier-writeup/index.md

 We see 4 open ports (`135`, `139`, `445` and `1433`) and among these, we
 found two interesting services, `microsoft-ds (SMB)` in port `445` and `ms-sql-s` in port `1433`.
-When we try to access via SMB, it shows us a shared folder called `Report` with a `.xlsm` file, the extension indicating a `Microsoft Excel Document`.
+When we try to access via SMB, it shows us a shared folder called Report with a .xlsm file, the extension indicating a Microsoft Excel Document.

 <div class="imgblock">